 Causes of Truck Accidents

-Truck accidents happen for many reasons.
-According to the Federal Motor Carrier Safety Administration, the following are some of the most common:
+Truck accidents in the United States and Florida happen for many reasons.
+According to the Federal Motor Carrier Safety Administration, the following are some of the most common issues:

 - Brake problems.
 Heavy tractor-trailers take 20-40 times longer to stop than a car.
 Poor road conditions or brake maintenance can make stopping more difficult.